 The annual budget ordinance may be amended any time after its official adoption; however, the amendments cannot increase or decrease the tax levy or alter a taxpayer’s liability unless the City is ordered to do so by the courts or an authorized State agency.

-The Government Finance Officers Association (GFOA) presented an award for Distinguished Budget Presentation to the City of Hendersonville for its annual budget for Fiscal Year 2015.
+The Government Finance Officers Association (GFOA) presented an award for Distinguished Budget Presentation to the City of Hendersonville for its annual budget for the fiscal year beginning July 1, 2018.
 In order to receive this award, a governmental unit must publish a budget document that meets specific program criteria as a policy document, an operations guide, a financial plan, and a communications device.

 Capital Improvement Plan